The night bus from Panji to Hampi

 I got the driver to drop me at the bus depot in panji - its was a fairly chaotic scene at first, that coupled with the heat made it a little disorientating but a quick consultation with the lonely planet got me to Pablos Travel agency.
 Here I booked the sleeper ticket to hampi via bus, they allowed me to store my backpack while I had about 6 hours or so to go off and explore panji and pretty much find out why it is such a hidden gem.

 Hidden Gem is definitely not what I would call this town, while it was okay to walk around and the people didn’t hassle you on the scale of mumbai, 6 hours was definitely about 3 too long.
 I took time out to check up on the internet, grab a coffee and loosely plan the next month of my trip and grab a few extra medication things to keep me going till I got to another major town.
 I also managed to watch in on a game of cricket.
-At around 5 o’clock I reckoned it was about time to head back to the bus station but a funny thing happened, the city exploded with people, they seemed to come from nowhere like wasps getting smoked out of a hole - I figured it was the end of the working day and it was some sight.
-It was also very disoriented, I got lost with a sore pair of feet trapsing around the place
+At around 5 o’clock I reckoned it was about time to head back to the bus station but a funny thing happened, the city exploded with people, they seemed to come from nowhere like wasps getting smoked out of a hole – I figured it was the end of the working day and it was some sight.
+It was also very disoriented, I got lost with a sore pair of feet traipsing around the place

 After about 40 minutes I managed to get my bearings once again, oh and I got to nimble on some tasty street food while I was at it.
-I’m not sure if I mentioned this before but I have decided to go vegitarian for this trip in india, I started off on the meat in everything but had a bit of a toilet episode after some dodgy chicken so touch wood on the veggies it has been fine.
+I’m not sure if I mentioned this before but I have decided to go vegetarian for this trip in India, I started off on the meat in everything but had a bit of a toilet episode after some dodgy chicken so touch wood on the veggies it has been fine.
 Eating lots of paneer food so that will do as a meat substitute until I can constitute the stuff a little better.

-I sat outside the bus station for the guts of an hour, started a conversation with a few english chaps who seemed quite sound.
+I sat outside the bus station for the guts of an hour, started a conversation with a few English chaps who seemed quite sound.
 Swapped stories about Goa, they were further south than me and had a ‘wicked time’ down there.
 Sounded like too much like hard work, staying up till 6 or 7 in the morning was not something I had planned to do on my relaxing week at the start of my trip.
 Next thing we know the bus turned up.
 Man you should have seen this bus, some effort.
 It looked like a bigger version of the bus out of scooby doo.
 Got my bag in first so it was less likely to be nicked and boarded the bus.

 After being pointed to my bed/seat I noticed that it was shared with someone else.
 Can you imagine, a 13 hour trip across some bad excuse for tarmacadam sound corners and up mountains with some strange dude you never met before in the space that was barely bigger than a single bed back at home and about 1/10 as comfortable.